It took 2000 years for Athens to have a subway service running through its beautiful grounds, but it was worth the wait!

 Athens metro lines and general info

-The Athens Metro system consists of 3 lines, which are known most commonly by their colors and connect to the tram, bus routes, and suburban railway.
+The Athens Metro system consists of three lines, which are known most commonly by their colors and connect to the tram, bus routes, and suburban railway.

-Line 3 – The blue line is the line that serves the Athens International Airport, passing by the ‘Syntagma’ and ‘Monastiraki’ stations before terminating at ‘Agia Marina’.
+Line 3 – The blue line is the line that serves the Athens International Airport, passing by the ‘Syntagma' Metro station and ‘Monastiraki' station before terminating at ‘Agia Marina.’

 What time does the Athens metro close?

-You should keep in mind that the metro runs daily from 5:30 am to 00:30 am.
-However, on Fridays and Saturdays, lines 2 and 3 operate until 2:30 to serve the party-goers!
-The frequency of the metro is thankfully pretty high all of the time, and specifically, during peak hours, the trains run approximately every 5 minutes; yay for that!
+The frequency of the metro network is, thankfully, pretty high all of the time, and specifically, during peak hours, the trains run approximately every 5 minutes; yay for that!

 Athens’ Metro Tickets

 The ticketing system for Athens’ public transportation underwent a drastic revamp just a couple of years ago, bringing the city’s public transportation system to digital times.

 Today, all means of public transport have replaced the typical paper tickets that had been used for hundreds of years with electronic tickets or paper and plastic cards.

 This complicated things a little bit, causing confusion even among the locals in regard to the types of tickets that are now valid and the differences between each ticket.
 To save you the trouble, here are the three types of tickets you can choose from once you decide to visit Athens:

 The Athena ticket is a paper ticket that can be used for anything from a 90-minute ticket to a 5-day ticket and is rechargeable.
 You can buy these tickets at any metro station or ticket office as well as in the automatic ticket machines.